Complete Guide to Document Information API: Extract File Metadata & Properties

 Step 1: Upload Your Document to Cloud Storage

-# First get JSON Web Token
+# First, get your JSON Web Token for authentication

 curl -v "https://api.groupdocs.cloud/connect/token" \